Detoxing democracy requires a new form of political activism, says @NGruen1 #FindingLegitimacyShare article

 “Citizens' juries allow people to differentiate between good ideas and bad ones,” he explains.
 Policy is complex, and many people currently cast their vote based on partial information and with too little time to engage with the matter.
 To detox democracy and strengthen legitimacy, democratic processes need to slow down, Gruen adds.
 “We need to start moving away from political soundbites, which last less than ten seconds and dominate modern politics.
 We need to invest resources to strengthen deliberation, to strengthen the authenticity of political decision-making processes.”

 To introduce this concept, government needs to be open to new institutions.
 Legitimacy, Gruen argues, can only be strengthened by having more independent and bipartisan discussions.
-This is not to say that citizens can replace experts.
+This is not to say that communities can replace experts.
 On the contrary, there is a clear need for experts, and they would feed into the discussion as expert witnesses.
 However, what we need is a reset of the political debate, and more ways to incorporate what ordinary people think into day-to-day politics.

 “The endless optimisation of processes has led to a toxification of politics.
 Politics has turned into infotainment,” so Gruen.
 And, without doubt, he is not the only one who thinks that politics has become meaningless because it is no longer driven by the desire to solve problems.